-- Recommendations of the advisor and faculty of the Department for graduation. - Certification by the Dean of the College of Engineering and Computing (CEC) that all requirements of the degree being sought have been completed. - A GPA of at least 3.0 has been earned for certain courses required by the program. - The undergraduate deficiencies, if any existed in the student's graduate program, such as additional courses needed toward the degree, have been fully remedied. - The required semester hours of graduate level credit have been completed (no more than 6 graduate semester hours with a grade of "B" or higher can be transferred from other accredited institutions). - Successful defense of an acceptable graduate thesis if thesis option is selected. - Students must maintain an overall GPA of at least 3.0.
-No grade below "C" will be accepted in a graduate program.
-In the event that a student is placed on a probationary status, he or she must obtain a directed program from his or her advisor and approved by the Dean prior to continuing further course work toward the degree.
-The student must satisfy the directed course of action within the prescribed time range; otherwise, he or she shall be academically dismissed from the program. - The students have complied with all University policies and regulations.
+- Recommendations of the advisor and faculty of the Department for graduation. - Certification by the Dean of the College of Engineering and Computing (CEC) that all requirements of the degree being sought have been completed. - A GPA of at least 3.0 has been earned for non-elective courses required by the program. - The undergraduate deficiencies, if any existed in the student's graduate program, such as additional courses needed toward the degree, have been fully remedied. - The required semester hours of graduate level credit have been completed (no more than 6 graduate semester hours with a grade of "B" or higher can be transferred from other accredited institutions). - Successful defense of an acceptable graduate thesis if thesis option is selected. - Students must maintain an overall GPA of at least 3.0.
+No grade below "C" will be accepted in a graduate program. - The students have complied with all University policies and regulations.